Monday, September 30, 2024

 The Riddle Of Fire

-When I was a kid one of the TV channels put on some ancient shorts where Shirley Temple and some other kids would act out some simple melodrama, all in costume.
-A quick search shows them to be the 'baby burlesks' from the early 1930s.
+When I was a kid one of the TV channels used to put on some ancient shorts where Shirley Temple and some other kids would act out some simple melodrama, all in costume.
+A quick search shows them to be the 'Baby Burlesks' from the early 1930s.

-The one I remember best is one where two kids (I'm talking five year-olds or less) dressed as sailors fight over Temple, who's basically dressed as a cutesy lil' slut.
-The short ended with the winner of the fight taking Temple to his room, and even as a kid I could work out it was all about sex; (I'd watched Heavy Metal by then, so I was an expert in the subject - something to do with oddly-shaped women very slowly taking off their clothes and putting them on again, right?)
+The one I remember best is one where two kids (I'm talking five year-olds or so) dressed as sailors and fought over Temple, who's basically dressed as a cutesy lil' slut.
+The short ended with the winner of the very simple brawl taking Temple to his room, and even as a kid I could work out it was all about sex; (I'd watched Heavy Metal by then, so I was an expert in the subject - something to do with oddly-shaped women very slowly taking off their clothes and putting them back on again, right?)

 In any case - what the fuck, 30's Hollywood?
-That Hays fellow might have been onto something.
+You're making that Hays fellow look good.

 The film tracks the three immortal lizards - Hazel (Charlie Stover), his little brother Jodie (Skyler Peters), and their friend Alice (Phoebe Ferro).
 They're basically a feral, amoral gang roving around town in dirt bikes and stealing shit all over the place, and shooting at anything that moves with paintball guns - much to the surrounding adult's mild consternation, eye-rolling and tut-tutting.
 As the film starts, they break into a warehouse and pull off a wordless heist.
 Their loot: a gaming console around which they've planned their entire weekend.